Sharing the exact eCommerce email marketing automation strategy we are using to generate tones of money for our clients [ with almost no investment ]

 We also include a discount offer if they come back and make a purchase.

-- Win back #2 – This is generally a follow up email on the offer shared in the previous email.
+- Win back #2 – This is generally a follow-up email on the offer shared in the previous email.

 4. VIP Customers –

-- VIP email #1 – Once a customer achieve a milestone, your first email should let them know about it.
+- VIP email #1 – Once a customer achieves a milestone, your first email should let them know about it.
 We use this email to let them know their importance to the business.
 By doing this you strengthen their relationship with them.
-As a reward, we also include a special discount not available anyone else.
+As a reward, we also include a special discount not available for anyone else.